© Jeff Matthews entry Mar 2012

-What bizarre, zigzag chain of events—even for the Middle Ages—led to the unlikely sight, in May, 1076, of a fair young princess, clad in shining armor and astride her steed, riding next to her husband, Robert of Hauteville (known as Robert "Guiscard"—the Resourceful), right up to the walls of her own native city of Salerno, ruled by her own brother, and demanding its surrender?
+What bizarre, zigzag chain of events, even for the Middle Ages, led to the unlikely sight, in May, 1076, of a fair young princess, clad in shining armor and astride her mount, riding next to her husband, Robert of Hauteville (known as Robert "Guiscard"—the Resourceful), right up to the walls of her own native city of Salerno, ruled by her own brother, and demanding its surrender?

-and you can keep it straight only if you know the
+tale, and you can keep it straight only if you know the

-cast of characters who were competing for the upper hand in
+cast of characters who were competing for the upper hand

 (2) By the Church of Rome is meant here the territory of the Papal States, taking up much of central Italy and coming into being as result of the so-called "Donation of Pepin" in the mid-700's.
 That gift of land turned the Church into a secular power with enough might to field armies and crown emperors.

 At this point, note the "Holy" in Holy Roman Empire.
 The Empire and the Church of Rome started out in a symbiotic relationship, each depending on the other for validation or military support, depending on the times.
 It is significant that Charlemagne was crowned emperor by the Pope, himself.
 That event marked the end of secular Europe (pre-Europe, really) and the beginning of large-scale involvement by the Church in continental politics, involvement that would last until the Empire, itself, was dismantled by Napoleon a thousand years later.
 The infamous Church vs State enmity (typified by the 'Guelph' and 'Ghibelline' factions of the 14th century) can be traced to the great reform movement within the Church in the mid-1000s, spearheaded by the monk Hildebrand, later to become Pope Gregory VII.
 His call for what amounted to a theocracy and a totally subservient Empire alienated the "princes of the earth".